SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)
 to determine the size and position of elements on the page, and can use this information to locate neighboring elements.

-Relative locator methods can take either a previously located element reference, or another locator, as the argument for the point of origin.
+Relative locator methods can take a previously located element reference, or another locator, as the argument for the point of origin.
 In these examples we'll be using locators only, but you could swap the locator in the final method with an element object and it will work the same.

 Let us consider the below example for understanding the relative locators.